jwodder/versioningit/README.rst

     (tag: str, **params: Any) -> str

 The callable must take a tag retrieved from version control and some number of user-supplied parameters and return a version string.

-..
-TODO: If tag cannot be parsed, raise ???
+If the tag cannot be parsed, a ``versioningit.errors.InvalidTagError`` should be raised.

 ``next_version``
 ----------------